japila-books/spark-sql-internals/docs/logical-operators/CreateTable.md

 [[resolved]]
 `CreateTable` can never be <<expressions/Expression.md#resolved, resolved>> and is replaced (_resolved_) with a logical command at analysis phase in the following rules:

-* (for non-hive data source tables) <<spark-sql-Analyzer-DataSourceAnalysis.md#, DataSourceAnalysis>> posthoc logical resolution rule to a <<spark-sql-LogicalPlan-CreateDataSourceTableCommand.md#, CreateDataSourceTableCommand>> or a <<spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.md#, CreateDataSourceTableAsSelectCommand>> logical command (when the <<query, query>> was defined or not, respectively)
+* (for non-hive data source tables) [DataSourceAnalysis](../logical-analysis-rules/DataSourceAnalysis.md) posthoc logical resolution rule to a <<spark-sql-LogicalPlan-CreateDataSourceTableCommand.md#, CreateDataSourceTableCommand>> or a <<spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.md#, CreateDataSourceTableAsSelectCommand>> logical command (when the <<query, query>> was defined or not, respectively)

 * (for hive tables) hive/HiveAnalysis.md[HiveAnalysis] post-hoc logical resolution rule to a <<spark-sql-LogicalPlan-CreateTableCommand.md#, CreateTableCommand>> or a hive/CreateHiveTableAsSelectCommand.md[CreateHiveTableAsSelectCommand] logical command (when <<query, query>> was defined or not, respectively)